 The fate of the Nexus line of devices has been up in the air for sometime now due to rumors of the Android Silver program and an LG executive saying that his company had no plans on manufacturing the next Nexus device.
 Android Police, however, has now published information regarding an upcoming Nexus tablet.
 According to the report, Google and HTC have teamed up to develop the next Nexus tablet, dubbed the Volantis.
 The device has an 8.9-inch screen and looks to potentially replace the Nexus 10.

 Internally, the tablet is reportedly referred to as the Nexus 9, although it’s possible that the name will change before the device is released.
-In terms of specs, the Nexus 9 is packing an 8.9-inch display with a 2048 x 1440 resolution display.
+In terms of specs, the Nexus 9 is packing an 8.9-inch 2,048 x 1,440 display.
 That comes out to 281 pixels-per-inch.
 The device is powered by an NVIDIA Logan 64-bit processor, also known as the Tegra K1, paired with 2GB of RAM.
 It will be available in 16GB and 32GB varieties.

 - NVIDIA Logan 64-bit processor (Tegra K1)